agbochigozie506-afk/Joshua-chigozie-portfolio-part-2/README.md

 ⭐ About Me

 Hi!
-I'm [Joshua], a student at [PYP GUILD PROGRAM] focusing on:
+I'm [Joshua], a student at [PYP GUILD PROGRAMME] focusing on:
-I am passionate about applying my knowledge to real-world challenges, collaborating in team environments, and developing efficient, user-centric solutions.
+Real-world challenges, collaborating in team environments, and developing efficient, user-centric solutions.
 I'm especially interested in [Web development], and I enjoy solving problems through code, research, and creative design.